Alzheimer diseaseSenile dementia - Alzheimer type (SDAT); SDAT; Dementia - Alzheimer

 Medicines are used to:

-- Slow the rate at which symptoms worsen, though benefit with these drugs may be small
+- Slow the rate at which symptoms worsen, though the benefit from using these drugs may be small

 - Control problems with behavior, such as loss of judgment or confusion